ca(1) - phpMan

 -infiles

-are assumed to the the names of files containing certificate
+are taken as the names of files containing certificate requests.

 -out filename